Delaunay surfaces of prescribed mean curvature in $\mathrm{Nil}_3$ and $\widetilde{SL_2}(\mathbb{R})$: Rotational -surfaces in homogeneous 3-spaces

-Recall that Equation \eqref{1ordersys} is singular for the Cauchy data $x(0)=0,\ x'(0)=\pm1$ missed by Proposition \ref{noorbitaborde}.
-However, in virtue of Proposition \ref{problemadirichlet}, we can construct radial $\Hss$ intersecting orthogonally the axis of rotation over a small enough disk $D(0,\delta)$. \begin{defi} Let be $\h\in\c$.
+Recall that the points $(0,\pm1)$ are missed by Proposition \ref{noorbitaborde}.
+In virtue of Proposition \ref{problemadirichlet} we can construct radial $\Hss$ intersecting orthogonally the axis of rotation over a small enough disk $D(0,\delta)$.
+These surfaces are defined next. \begin{defi} Let be $\h\in\c$.
 We define the rotational $\h$-surface $\sig^+$ (resp. $\sig^-$) as the upwards oriented (resp. downwards oriented) radial solution of Proposition \ref{problemadirichlet}.

-Moreover, $\sig^+$ and $\sig^-$ agree after a vertical translation and a reflection with respect to a horizontal plane if $\tau=0$, or a rotation around a horizontal geodesic if $\tau>0$. \end{defi} The existence of $\sig^+$ and $\sig^-$ has the following implications on the phase plane $\Theta_\varepsilon$:
+Moreover, $\sig^+$ and $\sig^-$ agree after a rotation around a horizontal geodesic. \end{defi} The existence of $\sig^+$ and $\sig^-$ has the following implication on the phase plane $\Theta_\varepsilon$.